Hardwood Plywood - China

 Situation: In determining the correct value to use for Chinese segments in the Diamond Sawblades circumvention case, one respondent claimed an HTS category with an extremely low value, which drastically understated the portion of production costs in China of the finished sawblade.

-Solution: Wiley’s Trade Analytics Group (TAG) conducted an extensive investigation of all the possible HTS codes.
+Solution: TAG conducted an extensive investigation of all the possible HTS codes.
 Our research found and documented that a diamond sawblade segment category existed.
 It turned out that the respondent’s proposed HTS category pertained just to “knives,” which it claimed was appropriate because the segments were used for cutting.

 Result: TAG’s research convinced Commerce to accept Wiley’s HTS code classification, which was nearly four times higher.
 Our correct classification prevented the respondent from understating the cost of segments produced in China and was a determining reason for Commerce finding that the respondent circumvented the antidumping order on Diamond Sawblades from China.